henmja/gs-Spacebattle/README.md

 ##Precompiled

-For the game packaged together with the controller look under Releases.
+The game packaged together with the controller.
+@Releases

 Unzip and the spacebattle folder can now be added to the game systems games directory.